 Utilise accessories such as matching towels, soap dispensers, vases and even roller blinds and shutters to slowly introduce colour into your bathroom.
 The Colour of the Year also works well with soft greys and blues.
 Tie the colour scheme together with a piece of artwork that feature these colours.

-Our Viola and Press ranges are available in deep purples, a great way to introduce the Colour of the Year into your bathroom or kitchen.
-We also offer other tile ranges in lighter shades of purple, if Ultra Violet is not for you, but wish to incorporate the trend into your home in a more understated way.
+Our Press range features a deep purple shade, a great way to introduce the Colour of the Year into your bathroom or kitchen.
+We also offer other tile ranges, such as Crackle and Spectral, in lighter shades of purple if Ultra Violet is not for you, but wish to incorporate the trend into your home in a more understated way.

 What are your predictions for Colour of the Year 2019?